 Any period of interest rate increases may adversely affect our profitability.
-At October 31, 2020, we had \$1,105,995 of total debt and notes payable outstanding, of which 51 percent was priced at interest rates that float with the market.
-A one percentage point increase in the interest rate on the floating rate debt in 2020 would have resulted in approximately \$6,535 of additional interest expense.
+At October 31, 2021, we had \$815,897 of total debt and notes payable outstanding, of which 38 percent was priced at interest rates that float with the market.
+A one percentage point increase in the interest rate on the floating rate debt in 2020 would have resulted in approximately \$3,982 of additional interest expense.
 A higher level of floating rate debt would increase the exposure to changes in interest rates.
 For additional detail related to this risk, see Part II, Item 7A, Quantitative and Qualitative Disclosures About Market Risk.
 Additionally, the interest rates on some of our debt is tied to LIBOR.
-In July 2017, the head of the United Kingdom's Financial Conduct Authority announced its intention to phase out the use of LIBOR by the end of 2023.
-The uncertainty regarding the future of LIBOR, as well as the transition from LIBOR to another benchmark rate or rates could have adverse impacts on our outstanding debt and notes payable that currently use LIBOR as a benchmark rate, and ultimately, adversely affect our financial condition and results of operations.
+In July 2017, the head of the United Kingdom's Financial Conduct Authority announced its intention to phase out the use of LIBOR by June 2023.
+The uncertainty regarding the transition from LIBOR to another benchmark rate or rates could have adverse impacts on our available debt that currently uses LIBOR as a benchmark rate, and ultimately, adversely affect our financial condition and results of operations.